This sweet corn salad is the perfect summertime side dish, or you can turn it into a main course with grilled shrimp or chicken!

 Corn.
 Corn.
 Corn.
 Corn.
-It’s August, and that means CORN!
 As I’ve mentioned in years past, I’m an Illinois native, and corn runs in my blood.
 I love the stuff, especially since I only have a month or two to gorge on it each year.
 Corn season began a couple of weeks ago in the Hudson Valley, and we’ve been eating it every weekend slathered with butter and sea salt, straight off the cob.
-I’ve even trained Ella in the art (read: “chore”) of shucking corn, which she happily (read: “naively”) finds entertaining.
+I’ve even trained the kids in the art (read: “chore”) of shucking corn, which they happily (read: “naively”) find entertaining.
 While I love steamed and boiled corn, grilled corn is especially appealing right now, since it requires no stovetop action and imparts a fabulous smoky flavor.

-I always make a few extra cobs so that I can use the kernels later in the week in dishes such as salads, tacos, polenta and/or pasta.
-This corn salad is a great use for leftover corn, but it’s also reason enough to cook it in the first place.
-Sweet kernels get tossed with a slightly smoky and creamy lime dressing, along with a few handfuls of arugula, radishes and crumbled feta or cotija cheese.
+Whenever we have corn with dinner I always make a few extra cobs so that I can use the kernels later in the week in dishes such as salads, tacos, polenta and/or pasta.
+This sweet corn salad is a great use for leftover corn, but it’s also reason enough to cook it in the first place.
+Sweet kernels get tossed with a slightly smoky and creamy ancho dressing, along with a few handfuls of arugula, radishes and crumbled feta or cotija cheese.
 The dish was inspired by Mexican street corn but feels lighter and more vibrant, with a range of textures and tastes.
 The corn salad is fantastic alongside grilled meats or fish, or piled over pounded chicken breasts (it’s like a Mexican take on chicken paillard).
-I also love it as a main course when topped with shrimp.
+I also love it as a main course when topped with shrimp or chicken.

 - ½ teaspoon lime zest